The Ultimate Things to Do in Dubai with kids guide

 To keep your little ones safe in the car in Dubai:

-- Car seats can be hired with rental cars, but if you will be jumping in and out of Ubers and taxis you will want your own car seats
+- Car seats can be hired with rental cars, but if you are jumping in and out of Ubers and taxis you will want your own car seats

 - If you are renting a car, you can add a car seat to your hire car order

 - There are some Dubai-based equipment hire companies you can try such as Skytots or the Stroller Spa (they do rental strollers & car seats) if you only need a car seat for this leg of your trip

 - Use a family-centric hire car service such as Careem Kids or Hala Junior (bookable also by the Careem app) instead of hailing a taxi off the street, this way you can order the right forward or rear-facing car seat for your child.

 Dubai is largely stroller-friendly.
 If you are mostly planning to visit the malls and walk along the beach fronts then absolutely a stroller will come in handy.
 It should go without saying actually on a sandy beach or in the desert there’s no point!
 If you find yourself walking around some of the older areas of Dubai, footpaths are less kind to stroller users.